 First, you have a mini business plan.
 In essence, it’s a short business plan (10 pages at least) that has the goal of exploring a potential interest in your venture and stands as a starting point for a much larger business plan.

-Next, you have the working business plan.
-The working business plan is the complete version of the mini plan.
+Next, you have a working business plan.
+The working business plan is the complete version of the mini-plan.
 The working business plan outlines how you’re going to build the business in a detailed manner.

 Finally, you got to have a presentation business plan.
 This is a complete business plan is intended for potential investors in your business and bankers.
 The presentation business plan requires elegance and the right business terminology.
 The public and the investors are the main audiences of this business plan.

 Business model development

 When you decide what kind of business plan you need in your business development stage, it is crucial to comprehend what elements a successful business plan has.